lwindolf/rss-finder/README.md

 ### Accessing 3rd party APIs

-Some sources access 3rd party APIs for example
+Some subscriber access 3rd party APIs:

 - iTunes
 - Mastodon
 - BlueSky
 - Lemmy

+Any search will be exposed to those providers.